laro/Cilia/1 Basics/7 Literals.md

 - The newline preceding it is removed from the content.
 - The exact sequence of whitespace (spaces/tabs) before the closing `"""` is treated as a "prefix" and is stripped from every line of the string.
 - It is a compile-time error if any non-empty line begins with less indentation than the closing delimiter.
+- But lines containing only whitespace that is shorter than the indentation guide are treated as empty lines (\n).

 Trailing whitespace at the end of lines is preserved.
-Lines containing only whitespace that is shorter than the indentation guide are treated as empty lines (\n).

 To include `"""` within the string content, the literal can be opened and closed with more than three double-quotes (e.g., `""""`).
 The closing delimiter must match the number of quotes used for the opening delimiter.
 This eliminates the need for escape backslashes within the literal, ensuring truly "raw" content.